heusalagroup/test/README.md

 This is a unit test environment for our TypeScript libraries.

-Our own projects usually require just few dependencies, if any at all.
-Adding all testing tools would add 300+ dependencies into our projects.
+Our own projects usually require very few dependencies.
+Adding all testing tools would add over 300 dependencies to our projects, which can be burdensome.

-This way the testing environment is separated from the actual source code of our projects.
+Instead, we have created this separate testing environment to keep our projects lightweight while still providing a comprehensive testing environment.

-It also makes it easier to run newer tests against older versions of the project in order to test backwards compatibility.
+This separation also makes it easier to run newer tests against older versions of the project to test backwards compatibility.

-## Working on the development environment
+## Working on the Development Environment

-### Fetching source code
+### Fetching the Source Code

+To get started, clone the repository and initialize the submodules:

 ```bash
 git clone git@github.com:heusalagroup/test.git test